 Five Canadians recognized for their contributions to improving the lives of resident doctors in Canada

-Two resident doctors, a cardiologist, a radiologist, and a program administrator are being honoured for their contributions to improving the lives of resident doctors in Canada.
-The awards are granted annually by Resident Doctors of Canada (RDoC), a not-for-profit organization that represents over 10,000 resident doctors across Canada.
+Two resident doctors, an emergency medicine physician, a pediatrician, and a program administrator are being honoured for their contributions to improving the lives of resident doctors in Canada.

-The awards will be presented on Sunday, April 29, 2018 in Halifax, in conjunction with the Canadian Conference on Medical Education.
+The awards will be presented on Sunday, April 14, 2019 in Niagara Falls, in conjunction with the Canadian Conference on Medical Education.

 RDoC Mikhael Award for Medical Education Recipients

 The RDoC Mikhael Award for Medical Education honours individuals who have contributed to improving undergraduate and postgraduate medical education in Canada.

 Dr. Warren Cheung is the Associate Director of Education Innovation, Director of Assessment, RCPSC Competence Committee Chair and an Assistant Professor in the Department of Emergency Medicine at the University of Ottawa.
 He was appointed as a Senior Clinician Investigator with the Ottawa Hospital Research Institute in 2016 and held a University of Ottawa Junior Clinical Research Chair in Medical Education from 2016 to 2019.
 Dr. Cheung has played an integral role in the transition of the Emergency Medicine residency to the Competence by Design model, focusing his efforts on improving the quality of trainee assessments through the development of new learner-centered evaluation tools.
 Moreover, Dr. Cheung is described by his resident colleagues as a “hard working, patient, intelligent, compassionate, role model and leader”, and is a much sought-after teacher and mentor.